Who must file campaign disclosure reports?

 website?

 Yes.
-The forms may be obtained from either the State Board of Elections or your
+The forms may be obtained from the State Board of Elections or they may be

 the Campaign Disclosure Forms section of our website.